iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 That will work when processed as plain JSON.
 When processed as JSON-LD, the resulting IRIs in the expanded form are reasonable.
-However, because the `srsName` attribute does not have a namespace in GML, it will be dropped from the expanded form.
+However, because the `srsName` attribute does not have a namespace in GML, it will be dropped by the JSON-LD processor.
 That will probably cause difficulties for the JSON-LD and RDF consumer use cases.